-Cam Newton‘s signing on June 28 is a major development, especially because he’s purportedly fully healthy after shoulder and foot injuries derailed significant portions of his last two seasons.
-However, at least publicly, the Pats are emphasizing Newton will have to earn the starting job while competing with Jarrett Stidham and journeyman Brian Hoyer.
+Cam Newton‘s signing on June 28 was a major development, especially because he’s purportedly fully healthy after shoulder and foot injuries derailed significant portions of his last two seasons.
+Newton was named the starter for Week 1 against Miami with Jarrett Stidham having injury issues of his own in camp.

-The Dolphins will naturally also have their own quarterback question to settle ahead of this game.
-With no on-field work this offseason, Tua Tagovailoa will have to wait until training camp begins to corroborate that his hip is back to 100 percent, as has been reported.
-Even assuming full health, Ryan Fitzpatrick’s multi-season track record of success in new offensive coordinator Chan Gailey’s scheme from their days together in both Buffalo and New York – as well as the veteran’s familiarity with the team’s pass-catching corps – may well give him the upper hand in the battle to open 2020 as a starter.
+The Dolphins will naturally also have their own quarterback question to settle this season.
+With little on-field work this offseason, Tua Tagovailoa will have to wait to assume the reins.
+Even assuming full health, Ryan Fitzpatrick’s multi-season track record of success in new offensive coordinator Chan Gailey’s scheme from their days together in both Buffalo and New York – as well as the veteran’s familiarity with the team’s pass-catching corps – will give him the nod early in the season.

 The Packers open 2020 in a familiar setting, facing a Vikings crew now without one of its most explosive weapons of the last few seasons — Stefon Diggs.
 Minnesota may have found a fine replacement via the draft in the form of LSU product Justin Jefferson, however, and much of last season’s key figures will return to the fold.
 The Pack did sweep Minnesota in 2019 on their way to a 13-3 record, but their season ended in significant disappointment when they were manhandled by the San Francisco 49ers in the NFC Championship Game.

 The problem for Green Bay is the same issue that played a big part in their undoing at the end of 2019 seems destined to plague them again to start 2020.
-There is still no reliable No. 2 receiver opposite Davante Adams, despite the free-agent addition of Devin Funchess.
-Additionally, there’s now also a lack of a proven tight-end option with Jimmy Graham in Chicago.
+There is still no reliable No. 2 receiver opposite Davante Adams, with free-agent addition Devin Funchess opting out of the season due to COVID concerns.
+Additionally, there’s now also a lack of a proven tight end option with Jimmy Graham in Chicago.
 The Pack’s defense – which struggled to stop the run most of last season — will have to figure out how to slow down Dalvin Cook, who rattled off 154 rushing yards on 20 carries in his one 2019 meeting against them.

 With Brady finally out of the AFC East, the Bills’ championship aspirations are as high as they’ve been in many years.
 Meanwhile, the Jets automatically figure to have a smoother ride than last season if they can just keep quarterback Sam Darnold upright and healthy, but they’ll have a tall order to open things up on the road against what should be one of the league’s stingiest defenses.
 Buffalo made some solid free-agent additions to that unit as well before adding edge rusher A.J.
 Epenesa in the draft.
-They also now have what could be one of the league’s best young backfield duos in Devin Singletary and third-round pick Zach Moss and also made a big trade with the Vikings that netted Stefon Diggs.
+They also now have what could be one of the league’s best young backfield duos in Devin Singletary and third-round pick Zack Moss.
+Buffalo also made the big trade with the Vikings that netted Stefon Diggs.

 The Bills needed a comeback to notch a 17-16 Week 1 win against New York on the road last season.
 Buffalo was surprisingly just 4-4 straight up on their home turf in ’19, and just 3-5 ATS there.
 However, the Jets were 3-5 against the number when traveling last year as well.
 Their Week 17 victory against Buffalo at New Era Field came with the Bills resting multiple starters ahead of their Wild Card Game the following weekend.